Internet Magic Connections

 Connecting Feels Magical

 Fortunately, both of my parents played an active role in my childhood.
 But as I read these messages, I could not help but imagine having had a different kind of experience, disconnected from family and history, and learning about relatives, piece by piece, from strangers on the Internet.
-It seemed only right to help these people in any way I could.
-I gathered the emails of those family members who left comments and passed the information to Samira, with a request that she keep me abreast of the search.
+It seemed only fitting to help these people in any way I could.
+I gathered the emails of those family members who left comments and passed the information to Samira, requesting that she keep me abreast of the search.

 “Dear Lee – This morning I received an email from Martin Koch (Hanafi) and he told me exactly where and when our father died and is buried.
 I thought Germany or Egypt, but of all places, he’s in The Netherlands!
 Furthermore, I will meet Martin in person soon.
 I’m one of approximately eighteen to twenty four half brothers and half sisters spread around the globe.
 Yah, this father had some magic...I never knew my father (he left us when I was three years old), but I did see him perform when I was sixteen.
 Amazing!
 Now I can close the cycle.
 Thanks to you and all who sent information at the speed of light."

-Savor this simple pleasure with me for a few moments, because life does not provide us this opportunity often.
+Savor this simple pleasure with me for a few moments because life often does not provide us this opportunity.
 Samira found her late father and, in addition, many siblings she never knew existed.
-I discovered that a simple collection of videos created for the purpose of furthering magic and magicians performed services well beyond the scope of its original design.
+I discovered that a simple collection of videos created to further magic and magicians performed services well beyond the scope of its original design.

 You may also find this article...